bakermoran/bakers_personal_site/content/pages/about.md

 ---
-template: page
-title: About me
+title: "About me"
-slug: about-me
+template: "page"
-socialImage: /photo.jpg
+socialImage: "/photo.jpg"
-draft: false
 ---

 ![A picture of me.](/photo.jpg)